roman01la/uix/docs/hooks.md

 ## Dependency array

 Some hooks accept an array of dependencies as the second argument.
-While in pure React it has to be an array literal `#js []`, in UIx, being a Clojure library, it has to be a vector literal `[]`.
+While in pure React it has to be an array literal, `#js []`, to make it more idiomatic for Clojure, in UIx it is a vector literal `[]`.

 ```clojure
 (uix/use-effect